dgageot/bootcamp/gilded-rose-inn/README.md

 Your tasks are to :

 * Add the new feature to our system so that we can begin selling a new category of items.
-* Present the system as a web application so that we can take orders worldwide.

 First an introduction to our system: